ArPimentel/animation/README.md

 # animation
-Creation of an animation with the anime.js library
+This is my name animated using the anime library and SVG illustrations.